The last time I posted my family's potica recipe, I promised that I would add an expanded version of the instructions, along with step-by-step photos.

 There are at least four generations of potica bakers in my family.
 As a child in Cleveland, I used to watch my Slovenian-American grandma roll out the dough on her kitchen table.
 I learned to make it from my mother.
 My sister and I have passed the recipe along to our sons, who have turned out some impressive loaves.

-The photos are from a potica-making session last fall.
-I had been asked to contribute a potica to the Trgatev, the annual grape harvest festival, held at San Francisco's Slovenian Hall.
+The step-by-step photos are from a potica-making session a few years ago.
+I had been asked to contribute a potica to the Trgatev, the annual fall grape harvest festival, held at San Francisco's Slovenian Hall.
 So I decided to take photos and record some details, to flesh out the recipe.

 The potica turned out well, even though it was a little overbaked.
 Actually, it was twice baked.
 I had stored it in the oven overnight, for safe-keeping, after reminding my husband to be sure he didn't turn on the oven.
 You can imagine the rest!

 I was tempted to call this recipe Easy Potica, even though that is something of an oxymoron.
 The only truly easy potica is the kind you buy.
 And yes, I have tasted some very good commercial versions.
 So far, the one that comes closest to my treasured family potica is made by these folks.
 (It must be that Rocky Mountain air!)

 Our family's style of potica is closer to pastry than bread.
 With the rich honey-nut filling and the thin layers of yeast dough, it tastes like a cross between brioche and baklava.

 But it is easier to make than many other potica recipes I have seen.